How Data-Focused Marketing Can Boost Student Recruitment: 5 Tips for Universities

 What happens after prospects respond to your outreach efforts?
 Engaging them directly and keeping the conversation open is essential.
 Regular communication can establish a lasting relationship with your institution.

-It is essential to remember that marketing does not stop when a prospective student applies to your school.
-This year, universities have experienced stronger “melt” – some admitted and even registered students ultimately decide not to attend.
+In 2020, universities have experienced a stronger “melt” – as some admitted and even registered students ultimately decide not to attend or to defer.

 Crafting helpful, caring communications for admitted students is the final step in getting them to your campus or digital classroom.